 The Company elected to early adopt ASU 2016-09 as of January 1, 2016.
 The primary impacts of the adoption were (i) the recognition, on a prospective basis, of excess tax benefits from equity transactions as a reduction of the provision for income taxes rather than as an increase to additional paid-in capital and (ii) excluding, on a prospective basis, from the calculation of diluted net income (loss) per share attributable to common stockholders the effect of the excess tax benefit when applying the treasury stock method to determine the dilutive effect of outstanding stock-based awards.
 If the Company had not adopted the standard as of January, 1, 2016, it would have reported a higher provision for income taxes for the year ended December 31, 2016 of \$1,458 for the excess tax benefit of restricted stock vesting and of \$8,397 for the equitable adjustment payments.
-Similarly, if the Company had not adopted the standard as of January 1, 2016, it would have reported higher net cash provided by operating activities of \$9,855 and lower net cash used in financing activities of \$9,855 for the year ended December 31, 2016.
-The Company elected to maintain its existing policy to estimate forfeitures when determining periodic expense.
+Similarly, if the Company had not adopted the standard as of January 1, 2016, it would have reported a higher provision for income taxes for the year ended December 31, 2016.
+The Company lected to maintain its existing policy to estimate forfietures when determining periodic expense.
 The adoption of the other provisions of ASU 2016-09 had an insignificant impact on the Company's consolidated financial statements.